Minimal and nearly minimal measure expansions in connected unimodular groups: Geometry of minimal and nearly minimal expansions II

-for some sufficiently small constant $c>0$).
-In Subsection~\ref{subsec: almost linear fiber}, we will use this short fiber assumption to construct a pseudometric with desired properties.
+for some given constant $\lambda$).
 Assume \eqref{eq: short fiber assump <c} fails for every maximal tori $H$, which means we have a long fiber ``in every direction''.
 Then both $A$ and $B$ can be seen as a variant of \emph{Kakeya sets} in Lie groups; see \cite{Kakeya} for some properties of Kakeya sets in this setting.
 In general, it is well-known that Kakeya sets can have arbitrarily small measure; but when $A,B$ has nearly minimally expansion, we will show in this section that both $A$ and $B$ must not be too small.
+Our result in particular applies to approximate groups, as described in Section~\ref{sec: 6.2}.

+We use the following lemma, which can be seen as a corollary of the quotient integral formula (Fact~\ref{fact: QuotientIF}).